LandonTheCoder/group-guess/README.md

 # group-guess
 Group Guess, a Family Feud-like game

 This is an attempt to build a game like Family Feud, playable digitally in a manner similar to the Jeopardy games available online.
-This is still very much a work in progress, with a lot of To-Dos (most importantly testing).
+This is still very much a work in progress, with a lot of To-Dos (most importantly, testing).

 # How to use #

+Use the `gg-samesave` script and pass it a Group Guess savefile as an option.
+An example savefile is in `group_guess/example.json`.
+It shows the pattern of how a savefile works.
+As an example, running the example savefile when in the source directory would be `./gg-gamesave group_guess/example.json`.

+# Layout Explanation and Setup #

 ## Installing from source ##
-To install from source (without generating packages), you can use `sudo python3 setup.py install` to install systemwide, or `python3 setup.py install --user` to install userwide with a directory hierarch within `~/.local`.
+To install from source (without generating packages), you can use `sudo python3 setup.py install` to install systemwide, or `python3 setup.py install --user` to install userwide with a directory hierarchy within `~/.local`.
 If installed per-user, you can run a savefile with `~/.local/bin/gg-gamesave /path/to/a/savefile` (with "/path/to/a/savefile" replaced with your savefile).

 However, I recommend that you use the package from a release, if available, for the sake of installing systemwide.
 It still hasn't been tested much.